 Once you download the archive, you will have to extract the .zip file using Windows built-in extractor or a third-party archiver like 7-Zip.
-In the “Mail” folder of the Takeout archive you will find a MBOX file that contains all your Gmail emails.
+In the “Mail” folder of the Takeout archive, you will find an MBOX file that contains all your Gmail emails.

 Mbox file format is made for email clients to read, so your operating system will not be able to open it.
 Below we have explained what you can do with the Mbox file.

 If you don’t want to import the Mbox file to another email client, then you can also view the file in your PC using a Mbox file viewer.
 I really liked the free Windows MBox Viewer for this purpose that is free and very easy to use, but it is only for Windows.
 If you are on Mac, you can give MBOX Viewer a try.